How do I know if I am suicidal?

 Veterans Crisis Line

-This website connects Veterans in crisis and their families and friends with qualified, caring VA responders through a confidential toll-free hotline and online chat.
-If you are thinking about death or suicide, call the Veterans Crisis Line now at 1-800-273-8255 and Press 1, use the Veterans Crisis Line online chat, or send a text to the Veterans Crisis Line at 838255.
-The Veterans Crisis Line offers free, confidential support, 24 hours a day, seven days a week.
+This website connects Veterans in crisis and their families and friends with qualified, caring VA responders through a confidential toll-free hotline and online chat, regardless of enrollment in VA care.
+If you are thinking about death or suicide, call the Veterans Crisis Line now at 1-800-273-8255 and Press 1, use the Veterans Crisis Line online chat, or send a text message to the Veterans Crisis Line at 838255.
+The Veterans Crisis Line offers free, confidential support, 24 hours a day, 7 days a week, 365 days a year.

 VA Suicide Prevention Website